- Agents under Brazilian law: An agent under Brazilian law is a person or legal entity that brokers commercial deals on a regular basis.

 Unfortunately, too often foreign principals choose to appoint at face value – and this ends up being a costly mistake.
 Brazil is a highly litigious society, with strict tax rules that quickly penalise those companies that are not tax-compliant.

-Before appointing any agent, principals should retain lawyers to prepare a due diligence report on the agent.
+Before appointing any agent, it is recommended that lawyers be retained to prepare a due diligence report on the agent.
 This report should include the agent, the agent’s company, its directors and shareholders and include:

 - a review of the corporate documents from the relevant Company Registries where the agent operates;